Symmetry-Preserving Quadratic Lindbladian and Dissipation Driven Topological Transitions in Gaussian States: Outlook

-\textit{Outlook.} In summary, we have revealed a novel phenomenon of dissipation dynamics driven transition of the density matrix topology, characterized by the topological invariant of the modular Hamiltonian.
+In summary, we have revealed a novel phenomenon of dissipation dynamics driven transition of the density matrix topology, characterized by the topological invariant of the modular Hamiltonian of a Gaussian state.
+We emphasize that this phenomenon can be realized only when the physical Hamiltonian and the dissipation operators obey the symmetry preserving conditions we obtained in this work.
 So far, no general framework has been established to measure the density matrix topology.
 However, physical observables of density matrix topology have been proposed for specific cases, such as the ensemble geometric phase for AIII class in one dimension \cite{top_dens3}.
+This can be applied to our first example.
 How to experimentally observe such transitions in more general situations is still an open question.
-To this end, we show signatures in density matrix eigenvalues at the transition, which can inspire experimental protocol design.
-Moreover, our discussion so far is limited to Gaussian states.
-It will be interesting to study more general situations where the modular Hamiltonian hosts generic symmetry protected topological phases.
+To this end, we show signatures in density matrix eigenvalues at the transition.
+Inspired by this spectrum property, we point out that the phase transition can be measured through the modified R\'enyi entropy.
+Moreover, our discussion so far is limited to Gaussian states and Lindbladians with quadratic Hamiltonian and linear dissipation operators.
+It will be interesting to study more general situations where the modular Hamiltonian hosts interacting symmetry protected topological phases.
 We leave these exciting issues for future studies.